 The asperities in my engineering study also spiked a passion for teaching, as I understood the importance of a quality lecture and supporting materials.
 Serving as TA in the Automatic Control class, I engaged in a wide range of pedagogical practices, from composing homework to hosting discussion sessions aiming to boost students’ comprehension.
 The awareness of inequalities also prompted an effort to combat the uneven distribution of educational resources on the NTU tutor team, where I serve as a voluntary physics lecturer to help disadvantaged high school students prepare for the university entrance exam.

-I am currently seeking a Ph.D. opportunity in an institution where academic rigor and innovative spirit are highlighted, and where interdisciplinary collaboration is encouraged so that my unconventional background could thrive.
+My current short-term goal is to embark on my dissertation research in preparation for my qualification exam. , and where interdisciplinary collaboration is encouraged so that my unconventional background could thrive.
 I am open to working with any advisor on all kinds of inventive topics, especially in the field of space engineering, robotics, transportation, and green technology.
 I would love to devote myself to the development of unique and innovative technologies that could contribute to the advancement of human civilization.

-After my fruitful tenure in the Ph.D. program, I could envision a galvanizing future.
-I would love to serve in academic institutes under the influence of my scholar father.
+Now that I could fully immerse myself in the arduous but rewarding life of a Ph.D. student, a galvanizing future starts to emerge in my mind.
+I envision a career in academia under the influence of my scholar father.
 With my unconventional background, I could bring a different dimension to the class and invigorate aspiring students.
-Concurrently, I would immerse myself in the arduous but rewarding life of a researcher and continue to contribute to the scientific society.
-After a stint as a scientist, I may like to undertake a start-up company to combine both my expertise in engineering and business.
+Concurrently, I could also engage in research to bring meaningful contributions to the engineering society.
+There are also numerous other possibilities beyond academic institutions, especially when submerged in the diverse and high-spirited atmosphere in the Bay Area.
+I am also open to undertaking a start-up company to combine my expertise in engineering and business.
 With corporate social responsibility highlighted, I hope to impel positive changes and achieve common successes beyond the corporate level.